 We are a full-time, two year, five semester (fall, spring, summer, fall, spring) program.
 We accept no more than 12 students per year in a cohort and each cohort moves through the program at the same pace.
 Students take 9-12 credit hours per semester and complete 10-16 clinical hours per week on their internship site.

 We are a residency program and all of our courses are in-person.
 We do not offer a low-residency or online program.
+Class schedules are determined by the program director to best meet the needs of the curriculum and internships.
+Course times and internships are likely to fall during the day.

 Our program is a clinical art therapy program with roots in psychodynamic theory.
 Emphasis is placed on examining artwork and connecting content in client imagery with diagnostic information.
-Writing is an essential program component.
-Students will gain experience that builds upon skills already present in clinical, reflective, and research writing.
+Our students are trained in behavioral and humanistic approaches to make them effective clinicians to work in a variety of therapeutic locations.

 Graduate art therapy students can use a shared studio space, but this must be requested at the beginning of the academic year.